Table of Contents

 A structured solution from Symterra helps shift bird control from reactive maintenance to proactive risk management.

-Long-Term Bird Control Requires a System Approach
+Long-Term Bird Control for Food Processing Plants Requires Prevention

 Bird control in food processing plants is not about quick fixes.